programmatordev/php-api-sdk/README.md

 }
 ```

-For the end user, it should look like this:
+When using the API, it should look like this:

 ```php
 $api = new YourApi([